sjvrijn/mf2/JOSS-paper/paper.md

 single-fidelity benchmark suites that exist cannot be used for this field.
 To this end, new multi-fidelity benchmark functions have been introduced in the literature and are being adopted by other researchers.

+This new class of benchmark problems is best served by introducing a new implementation suite because their structure is inherently different from other benchmarks.
+That is, multi-fidelity problems naturally benefit from having the different fidelities combined into a single 'problem'.
+No existing suite of benchmark functions currently uses such a structure, or can easily accomodate it.
+A new suite additionally gives more freedom to adapt to new multi-fidelity benchmarks as the field continues to evolve and new needs become apparent.

 The ``MF2`` package provides a consistent Python implementation of a collection of these Multi-Fidelity Functions.
 It uses a standard interface that allows for